 JWST Data Formats

-Various JWST data products are produced in one of several standardized data formats, as described below.
+Various JWST data products are produced in one of several standardized data formats, as described in this article.

 See also: Understanding JWST Data Files

 Flexible Image Transport System (FITS) is a standard format for exchanging astronomical data, independent of the hardware platform and software environment.
 FITS format files consist of a series of header data units (HDUs), each containing 2 components: an ASCII text header and binary data.
 The header contains a series of keywords that describe the data in a particular HDU; the data component may immediately follow the header.